 - 1. All HMOs are required to submit two PIPs each year. - a.
 HMOs that serve only the BC+ population or only the SSI population are required to submit 2 PIP proposals on two different topics for their respective populations. - b.
-HMOs that serve both BC+ and SSI populations are required to submit one PIP for each population. - 2.
-The State has the authority to select a particular topic for the PIPs.
+HMOs that serve both BC+ and SSI populations are required to submit one PIP for each population.

+- 2. The State has the authority to select a particular topic for the PIPs.
 Additionally, CMS, in consultation with the State and stakeholders, may specify performance measures and topics for performance improvement projects.
-HMOs that fail to meet their Pay-for-Performance (P4P) goals are encouraged to select those areas as PIP topics, in consultation with DHS. - a.
-For MY2021, all BadgerCare Plus HMOs are required to develop and implement a PIP focused on improving the HMO's post-partum care rates (as measured through the HEDIS PPC measure) and on measuring and reducing disparities in post-partum care among Wisconsin Medicaid members.
-Specific interventions are to be implemented at the HMO and provider / clinic levels.
-Additional details are included in the MY2021 HMO Quality Guide. - b.
-For MY2021, all SSI HMOs are required to develop and implement a PIP focused on improving a clinical priority measure by identifying and reducing disparities.
-Specific interventions are to be implemented at the HMO and the provider / clinic levels.
-Additional details are included in the MY2021 HMO Quality Guide. - 3.
-If an HMO met all the pay-for-performance goals in the prior calendar year, it can choose other study topics from the P4P program and/or Core Reporting, as described in the HMO Quality Guide.
+HMOs that fail to meet their Pay-for-Performance (P4P) or other performance measure goals are encouraged to select those areas as PIP topics, in consultation with DHS.
+All HMOs are required to develop and implement a PIP focused on improving a clinical priority measure by identifying and reducing disparities.
+Specific interventions are to be implemented at the HMO and the provider/clinic levels.
+Additional details regarding measure selection and PIP components are included in the Annual HMO Quality Guide. - 3.
+If an HMO met all the performance goals in the prior calendar year, it can choose other study topics relevant to its population.
 The HMO may propose alternative performance improvement topics during the preliminary topic selection summary process; approval is at the Department's discretion.
 Suggested topics are: